impostorsguides/impostorsguides.github.io/rbenv/1-w-content.md

 }
 ```

 Here we create 2 Ruby version files- one in the current directory and one in a new sub-directory.
 We then navigate to the sub-directory and run the `rbenv version-file` command.
-We assert that the command was successful and that the version file returned as output was the file from the sub-directory (i.e. the one we’re currently in), *not* the one from the parent directory.
+We assert that the command was successful and that the version file returned as output was the file from the sub-directory (i.e. the one we're currently in), *not* the one from the parent directory.

 Next test: